Phi Ta Khon Festival - When The Dead Come Back To Life

 How Is Phi Ta Khon Festival Celebrated?

 What was once a children's festival - kind of like Halloween - has gradually turned out to be an elaborate festival for the artists.
-The primary attention of every festival-goer would fall on the great monstrous mask, with terrifying teeth and evil eyes.
-Legend says that it is meant bad luck to keep your mask after the festival gets over, but as times have changed, people now sell their masks and make good money out of it.
+The primary attention of every festival-goer would fall on the great monstrous mask with terrifying teeth and evil eyes.
+Legend says that it is meant bad luck to keep your mask after the festival is over, but as times have changed, people now sell their masks and make good money out of them.
 The masks catch the eye of tourists, and thus, the prices can go as high as thousands of Bahts.
 And it's not easy to make the costume.
-Hours and hours of hard work is required to make a costume which when patched together should not restrict the dancers' movement and also attract the locals and tourists at the same time.
+Hours and hours of hard work are required to make a costume, which, when patched together, should not restrict the dancers' movement and also attract the locals and tourists at the same time.

 Ghost Festival Thailand